 CBS3 meteorologist Dave Anderson is the longest serving meteorologist in the Northland.
 A native of Ely, he grew up watching CBS3 legends like Earl Henton, Heatwave Berler and Tower-Soudan’s own Marsh Nelson.
 Anderson began his broadcasting career during college as custodian at CBS3 in 1986.
 In 1987, he also took a technician job at KBJR and spent the next three years putting on the news at Channel 6 and then cleaning the building at Channel 3.
 One of his first jobs at KBJR was drawing weather maps for meteorologist Jack McKenna.
 That inspired an interest in the weather that led Dave back to school to earn his own meteorology degree with tutelage from the station’s other meteorologists like Carol Hall and George Kessler.

 While working on the technical crew and assisting the weather department, Dave also served as a commercial production grip, news photographer, sports reporter and human interest reporter.
 Today, he is CBS3’s main meteorologist on the air Monday to Friday at 6 and 10 pm.

 Very community minded, Dave has served on the board of the Marine Museum in Duluth and as a Cub Scout leader for several years.
-For nearly 20 years now, he has also been a U.S. Coast Guard Auxiliarist and has served as flotilla commander, weather instructor and public affairs officer.
+For more than 20 years now, he has also been a U.S. Coast Guard Auxiliarist and has served as flotilla commander, weather instructor and public affairs officer.